botfront/botfront/botfront/docs/guide/getting-started/import-export.md

 ## Botfront
 Projects can be exported and imported in Botfront, everything will be retained.
 NLU, stories, branches, links, policies, config, etc. You can choose whether to export conversational data or not.

-If you export without conversations, the export file will not overwrite existing conversations when imported.
-If you choose to include conversations in the export, the export file will overwite all exsiting conversations when imported.
+If you activate the Export Conversations toggle in the Botfront export interface; the conversation logs will be added to the export file.
+When that export file is imported it will overwrite any existing conversations with the conversations in the export file.
+If you export a Botfront project with the default settings, conversations will not be included in the export file and any existing conversations in a project will stay after that file is imported.

 ## Compatibility with Rasa / Rasa X